splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-configuration.md

 1.  host (IP or name)
 2.  version of SNMP protocol
 3.  community string authorisation phrase
-4.  profile of device (varBinds of profiles can be found in config.yaml, defined in scheduler config in values.yaml)
+4.  profile of device (varBinds of profiles can be found in config.yaml, defined in scheduler config in values.yaml), for automatic profile assignment '*' can be used, profile name may contain only letters, numbers, underscore or dash
-5.  frequency in seconds (how often SNMP connector should ask agent for data)

 ### Config
 Profiles used in inventory can be created in `config_values.yaml`, which can be modified in scheduler config in `values.yaml`, ex.: